-Fixed rate break costs are what your bank or other lender will charge you if you:
+Fixed rate break costs are what your bank or some lender will charge you if you:

-The Fixed rate break costs covers any loss that the bank or lender has from you breaking your fixed rate loan.
+The fixed rate break costs cover any loss that the bank or lender has from you breaking your fixed rate loan.

 Fixed interest rate break cost fees are calculated by the difference in the interbank Bank Bill swap rate at the time that you took out your fixed rate home loan and the interbank swap rate (to borrow for the same time as your remaining fixed term) when you pay out your loan.

-For example if the swap rate for a 5 year fixed loan was 10% when you took out your fixed rate home loan.
-Then after 3 years you want to pay out your loan and at that time the fixed rate for the remaining period of your loan (2 years) is 6%, then it will cost you 4% of you remaining loan balance for each of the remaining years.
+For example if the swap rate for a 5-year fixed loan was 10% when you took out your fixed rate home loan.
+Then after 3 years you want to pay out your loan and at that time the fixed rate for the remaining period of your loan (2 years) is 6%, then it will cost you 4% of your remaining loan balance for each of the remaining years.

-If your loan at the start was $110,000 and after 3 years you has $100,000 remaining then the cost of the fixed rate break fee would be:
+If your loan at the start was $110,000 and after 3 years you have $100,000 remaining then the cost of the fixed rate break fee would be:

 $100,000 x 4% x 2 years = $8,000 break cost fee.

-In most instances the break cost when switching to a variable interest rate home loan will cost the about same amount as paying the higher fixed interest.
-So if you need pay a break fee to refinance to a cheaper variable rate the cost is likely to be similar.
+In most instances the break cost when switching to a variable interest rate home loan will cost about the same amount as paying the higher fixed interest.
+So if you need to pay a break fee to refinance to a cheaper variable rate the cost is likely to be similar.
 If you want to refinance to change your loan structure it may be worth it.
 If you are trying to save money by refinancing to a cheaper variable rate all of the cost of your existing fixed rate loan and your proposed new loan should be considered.
-If you need help to see if it is worth it please contact us.
+If you need help to see if it is worth it contact your trusted mortgage broker.

 No, you will not get paid the profit.
 The bank will keep the profit.

 Some loans allow you to make extra repayments within a limit.
-If you repay more than the limit you may be charged and extra for the amount over the limit.
+If you repay more than the limit you may be charged an extra for the amount over the limit.